Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 - **Spirit of the Wolf**

-    While :fontawesome-solid-hand-fist:**Raging**, allied creatures of your choice have advantage on any melee attack roll they make against hostile creatures within 10 feet of you.
+    While :fontawesome-solid-hand-fist:**Raging**, allied creatures of your choice have :d20-adv: **Advantage** on any melee :d20-attack: **Attack Roll** they make against hostile creatures within 10 feet of you.

 - **Pack Leader**

-    While :fontawesome-solid-hand-fist:**Raging**, the first creature you hit with an attack on your turn has disadvantage on any attack roll that isn't against you until the start of your next turn.
+    While :fontawesome-solid-hand-fist:**Raging**, the first creature you hit with an attack on your turn has :d20-disadv: **Disadvantage** on any :d20-attack: **Attack Roll** that isn't against you until the start of your next turn.

 ## Flames of Creation <span style="float:right;"> <small> Level 5 </small> </span>